Who Should Be Baptized

 Because Jesus instructed us to be baptized, baptism is an act of obedience.
 While it is not necessary for salvation, it demonstrates submission to God.
 We immerse at Simpsonville Baptist Church because we believe Scripture shows that Jesus modeled that for us as the way to publicly acknowledge our faith in Him.

-We hold our baptism services during the Worship Service at 9:45 AM every third Sunday of the month.
-All baptisms are recorded and will be shown at the subsequent worship service.
+We usually offer baptism during the Worship Service at 9:45 AM every third Sunday of the month.